5 Tips for Crushing Your Next Interview

 - What are your expectations for new employees?

-- What qualities do you most value in an partner?
+- Which qualities do you most value in an partner?

 - What is your team’s culture?
 Do you have office events outside of work?
 Do the partners and their families spend time together on weekends?